Aaron Small

-Aaron James Small (born November 23, 1971) is an American former Major League Baseball pitcher.

-Small played for the Toronto Blue Jays, Florida Marlins, Oakland Athletics, Arizona Diamondbacks, New York Yankees and Atlanta Braves.
-Regarded as a career minor leaguer, he played for a total of more than 20 teams, including his major and minor league stops, during his professional career.
-He also played for the Edmonton Trappers in 1996 where he threw a no-hitter on August 8.
+Aaron James Small (born November 23, 1971) is an American former professional baseball pitcher.
+Small played in Major League Baseball for the Toronto Blue Jays, Florida Marlins, Oakland Athletics, Arizona Diamondbacks, New York Yankees, and Atlanta Braves from 1994 to 2006.

 High school

 Small attended South Hills High School in West Covina, California.
 Small was a 1st-team all-conference selection in baseball, and lettered in basketball.
 He graduated in 1989.

 Small's high school baseball teammates included future major league players Jason Giambi, who he would later play with on the Athletics and Yankees, and Cory Lidle, as well as Jeremy Giambi.
 Small also played high school baseball with Shawn Wooten, who was on the 2002 World Series Angels team.

 Professional career

 Small was drafted by the Toronto Blue Jays in the 22nd round of the 1989 Major League Baseball Draft.
 He debuted for the Blue Jays in 1994, but was traded to the Florida Marlins in 1995 for minor leaguer Ernie Delgado.
 Over the next ten years, Small would split most of his time between Triple-A and the majors, with major league appearances for the Oakland Athletics, Arizona Diamondbacks, Atlanta Braves, and a second stint with the Marlins, before joining the Yankees.

 In addition, Small was also a member of the Milwaukee Brewers, Tampa Bay Devil Rays, Colorado Rockies and Anaheim Angels organizations, though he never pitched in the major leagues for those teams.